 Postgraduate Faculty Officers

-During their time in post, Postgraduate Faculty Officers will work in partnership with senior members of faculty and university staff to take forward a project designed to improve the postgraduate student experience within their faculties – or across the wider university.
+Postgraduate Faculty Officers will work in partnership with senior members of faculty and university staff to take forward a project designed to improve the postgraduate student experience within their faculties – or across the wider university.

 Taking on a Postgraduate Faculty Officer role takes passion and dedication.
-As such, Postgraduate Faculty Officers are paid for their work.
-Officers are line managed by the Vice President Education in the Students’ Union and paid by the University of Stirling Students' Union.
+As such, Postgraduate Faculty Officers are paid for their work and are line managed by the Vice President Education and the Democracy and Representation Coordinator in the Students’ Union.

-Your Postgraduate Taught Faculty Officers
+Postgraduate Taught Faculty Officers

-Your Postgraduate Research Faculty Officers
+Postgraduate Research Faculty Officers

 If you have any personal concerns or quieres which do not relate to your module or programme, please contact either the Student Hub or the Students' Union at email@example.com.